slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 go into 10-create-namespaces.sh and set the namespace you want to install into.
 It is currently set to cp4i-demo.
 If you are running a namespace install, set the project to the namespace you want to install into via `oc project`, otherwise set it to openshift-operators

-get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>
+Get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>

 ## Populate Mirror and apply Catalog Sources and ImageContertSourcePolicies
 Step 02-mirror-airgap-xxxxx.sh will mirror the images, apply imagesourcepolicies.
 Where xxxx is either bastion or portable, depending on the mirroring path you chose.
 Edit  02-mirror-airgap-bastion.sh and set TARGET_REGISTRY to the name of your mirror registry.

-## ** If mirroring of ibm-integration-platform-navigator version 8.0.2 fails, mirror 8.0.1 instead
+## ** 16.1.1 Note.
+If mirroring of ibm-integration-platform-navigator version 8.0.2 fails, mirror 8.0.1 instead

 ## Bastion Path
-get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>
+Get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>
 login to cp.icr.io and to your mirror registry

 `podman login cp.icr.io`

 `podman login to your mirror registry`

-examine mirroring script to determine which components of cloud pak you want to mirror
+Examine mirroring script to determine which components of cloud pak you want to mirror

 `./02-mirror-airgap-bastion.sh`